syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 * fillColor: Specifies the fill color of the rectangle.

-The Image Editor component offers two methods to add ellipse annotations to an image: utilizing the toolbar or using the [`drawEllipse`](https://ej2.syncfusion.com/react/documentation/api/image-editor/#drawellipse) method.
+The `drawEllipse` method is used to insert a ellipse to the Image Editor control.
 Ellipse annotations are valuable for highlighting, emphasizing, or marking specific areas of an image.

-The [`drawEllipse`](https://ej2.syncfusion.com/react/documentation/api/image-editor/#drawellipse) method in the Image Editor component takes seven parameters to define the properties of the ellipse annotation:
+The `drawEllipse`method in the Image Editor control takes seven parameters to define the properties of the ellipse annotation:

 * x: Specifies the x-coordinate of the center of the ellipse.